Managing MySQL database using PHPMyAdmin in Kubernetes

 service/phpmyadmin-service created

-NOTE: I'm using digital ocean managed kubernetes where I manage my own DNS, and digitalocean take cares of creating load balancer for my nginx ingress controller.
-Once again if you want to follow this guide it will be very helpful.
+I use DigitalOcean-managed Kubernetes.
+I manage my own DNS, and DigitalOcean automatically creates a load balancer for my Nginx ingress controller.
+Once again if you want to follow this guide, it will be very helpful.

 Nginx Ingress configuration

-1. Create new yaml file called phpmyadmin-ingress.yaml and paste below values:
+1. Create a new YAML file called phpmyadmin-ingress.yaml and paste the following values:

 apiVersion: networking.k8s.io/v1beta1